Project Present

 Project Present provides four types of programming to improve quality of life:

-Improv Sessions: Joyful opportunities to connect, create, and collaborate in an environment filled with laughter.
-Participants are part of a creative experience where there are no mistakes, all ideas are accepted, and positive energy is abundant.
+1. Laugh Labs: Joyful opportunities to connect, create, and boost brain health in a collaborative environment filled with laughter.
+Participants are part of a creative improv experience where there are no mistakes, all ideas are accepted, and positive energy is abundant.

 The mission of Project Present is made possible exclusively through external funding, including grants, donations, and fundraisers.
 It is important to us that our offerings remain free to participants, particularly those in underserved communities.